 You should know how to respond to severe weather or any disaster that could occur in your area—hurricanes, earthquakes, extreme cold, ﬂooding, or terrorism.

-You should also be ready to be self-sufﬁcient for at least three days.
+You should also be ready to be self-sufﬁcient for at least two weeks.
 This may mean providing for your own shelter, ﬁrst aid, food, water, and sanitation.

 The Emergency Preparedness Guide is great resources for providing information on local hazards as well as: